-6.10.2 CY 2001 Monitoring Program
+6.10.3 CY 2002 Monitoring Program

-Groundwater monitoring in CY 2001 was performed to comply with DOE Orders and regulations by the Groundwater Protection Program and Water Resources Restoration Program.
-Compliance requirements were met by the monitoring of 153 wells, 18 springs, and 36 surface water locations (Table 6.13).
+Groundwater monitoring in CY 2002 was performed to comply with DOE orders and regulations by the Groundwater Protection Program, Water Resources Restoration Program, and other BJC projects.
+Compliance requirements were met by the monitoring of 159 wells, 12 springs, and 32 surface water locations (Table 6.13).
 Figure 6.16 shows the locations of ORR perimeter/exit pathway groundwater monitoring stations as specified in the ORR Environmental Monitoring Plan.

-Comprehensive water quality results of monitoring activities at Y-12 in CY 2001 are presented in the annual Groundwater Monitoring Report (BWXT Y-12 2002).
+Comprehensive water quality results of monitoring activities at Y-12 in CY 2002 are presented in the annual Groundwater Monitoring Report (BWXT 2003).

-Details of monitoring efforts performed specifically for CERCLA baseline and remediation evaluation are published in the FY 2001 and FY 2002 Water Resources Restoration Program Sampling and Analysis Plans (BJC 2000b and BJC 2001b) and the 2002 Remediation Effectiveness Report (DOE 2002b).
+Details of monitoring efforts performed specifically for CERCLA baseline and remediation evaluation are published in the FY 2002 and FY 2003 Water Resources Restoration Program